unik-name/unikname-network-delegates-website/README.md

 __uns.network delegates__ is an open source platform with no fees that allows delegates to present himself

 ## Create my delegate profile
+- **You must sign your commits**.
+[Enable it before writing your profile](https://docs.github.com/en/github/authenticating-to-github/managing-commit-signature-verification/signing-commits)
 - Fork this repo
 - Add your profile: create a folder using your delegate unikid ```./docs/delegates/{{unikid}}```
 - Add a file named `README.md` inside it